 More information can be found in my CV.

-The focus of my research is to improve our understanding of how the atmospheric circulation affects the regional weather and climate in the mid-latitudes and polar regions.
+The focus of my research is to improve our understanding of climate variability on interannual to decadal time scales, from a large-scale to regional-scale perspective.
 I approach the problems using a combination of observational data, numerical models, and statistical methods.
 The research topics I am interested in include:

 This project is based on my Master's thesis and examines the robustness of an atmospheric mode known as the Barents Oscillation (BO).
 The BO was originally identified as the second Empirical Orthogonal Function (EOF) of monthly wintertime sea level pressure anomalies north of 30°N. Contrary to the dominant Arctic Oscillation/North Atlantic Oscillation (AO/NAO) mode, the BO has mainly a meridional structure and was speculated to be important for the heat transport into the Arctic.
 A subsequent study, however, showed that an artificial BO-like mode could arise purely due to non-stationary in the spatial pattern of the AO/NAO.
 Thus, it became unclear whether the BO could be considered independently from the AO/NAO.
 The objective of this study was to investigate if the BO is a real physical mode of atmospheric variability or an artifact of EOF analysis.
 On the project page you can find more information about the BO and obtain the BO index.